Stapleton International Airport: Post-closure redevelopment

 While Denver International was being built, planners began to consider how the Stapleton site would be redeveloped.
 A private group of Denver civic leaders, the Stapleton Development Foundation, convened in 1990 and produced a master plan for the site in 1995, emphasizing a pedestrian-oriented design rather than the automobile-oriented designs found in many other planned developments.

 Denver sought tenants for Stapleton's terminal and concourses, but these buildings proved ill-suited for alternative uses.
 A July 1997 hailstorm punched several thousand holes in the roofs of the old terminal and concourses, causing water damage, which compelled the city to tear them down.
 The airport's 12-story control tower was retained and served for a time as part of the new Punch Bowl Social, a restaurant and social gathering spot.
 The office building attached to the tower housed the kitchens and social areas; the tower is closed to public access but is available for private tours.

+Punch Bowl Social closed in 2020, helped by Covid-19.
+By 2025 it was reopened as FlyteCo Tower.

-Most of Stapleton's airport infrastructure has been removed, except for the control tower and some hangars, used by Denver Police Academy and by Stapleton Fellowship church among others.
+Most of Stapleton's airport infrastructure has been removed, except for the control tower and some hangars, used by Denver Police Academy and by Arise Church Denver among others.
 The final parking structure was torn down to make room for the "Central Park West" section of the housing development in May 2011.
+While not part of the former airport, United—Stapleton's former largest carrier and current largest airline at Denver International—does operate a training center in the former Stapleton grounds.

+A small section of the former runway 17L/35R remains, and is being used by a business for outdoor parking/storage.